Fractional total variation denoising model with $L^1$ fidelity: High and low fidelity

-\begin{claim}{4} $\A$ admits a minimum and a maximum (w.r.t. set inclusion). \end{claim} As far as the existence of a minimum solution is concerned, the strategy is showing that there exists $\Emini\in\A$ minimizing the Lebesgue measure and then proving by contradiction that it is contained in all sets of $\A$.
+\begin{claim}{4} $\A$ admits a minimum and a maximum (w.r.t. set inclusion). \end{claim} As far as the existence of a minimum solution is concerned, the strategy is to show that there exists $\Emini\in\A$ minimizing the Lebesgue measure and then to prove by contradiction that it is contained in all sets of $\A$.
 The argument for $\Emaxi$ is left to the reader, being very similar to the previous one.
 We put

 and we let $\sequence{\Un}{n}\subseteq\A$ such that $|\Un|\to m\in[0,+\infty)$ as $n$ goes to $+\infty$.
 For every $k\in\N$, we put $\Vk:=\bigcap_{n=1}^{k}\Un$ and note that $\sequence{\Vk}{k}\subseteq\A$ is a decreasing sequence, converging in $\Lspace{1}(\Renne)$ to $\Emini:=\bigcap_{k=1}^{+\infty}\Vk\in\A$.
 In addition, we observe that $|\Emini|=m$.
 Now, we suppose by contradiction there exists $\Etilde\in\A$ such that $\Emini\nsubseteq \Etilde$.
 Then $\Emini\cap\Etilde\in\A$, so that: